dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc-2.md

 IMO, it'd be very hard for the water to naturally breach the Bosporus Strait when it was still an Isthmus.
+The Romans dug canals that were around a hundred miles long.
 Today the strait is only 17 miles long.
 It averages 65m deep If this was a natural geological feature, it should have cyclically flooded and reconnected several times in the past million years.
 It is not likely that it would have only once occured naturally in recent geological history.
 And thus, the Bosporus Strait should exhibit evidence of a geological structure that has flooded multiple times.
 As thin as the Bosporus Isthmus would have been, it would be more likely to flood in multiple places if it flooded multiple times.
 This could be another indication of whether the even happened multiple times.

 Perhaps an earthquake in or around the Bosporus weakened the soil there or somehow otherwise opened.